llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 In the above example, the function definition of ``N::g`` is elided from the Reduced BMI of ``M.cppm``.
 Then the use of ``use_g<int>`` in ``M-impl.cpp`` fails to instantiate.
-For such issues, users can add references to ``N::g`` in the module purview of ``M.cppm`` to ensure it is reachable, e.g., ``using N::g;``.
+For such issues, users can add references to ``N::g`` in the module purview of ``M.cppm`` to ensure it is reachable, e.g.
+``using N::g;``.

 Long-term, Clang is likely to make Reduced BMIs the default rather than Full BMIs.
-But because it is a drastic change, it is initially an experimental option to avoid breaking existing users.
+Because it would be a drastic change of user interface, it is initially an experimental option to avoid breaking existing users.
 The expected roadmap for Reduced BMIs as of Clang 19.x is:

 1. ``-fexperimental-modules-reduced-bmi`` is opt-in for 1~2 releases.
 The period depends on user feedback and may be extended.